-I am a M.S student in the Department of Computer Science at Boston University.
+I am a first year PhD student in the Department of Computer Science at Boston University.
 I gained my Bachelor of Engineering degree in South China University of

 computer vision.
 Machine learning is also one of my interest areas since it has great influence on computer vision nowadays and it is powerful and helpful in solving